MooersLab/talon-contractions/README.md

 Talon Voice will automatically detect this file and all others inside `~/.talon/users/` without restarting Talon Voice.

 You can add more contractions by using a text editor.
-The *contractions.talon* file is a plain text file written in TalonScript which is a subset of Python.
+The *contractions.talon* file is a plain text file written in TalonScript, which is a subset of Python.

 ## Contributing new contrations